 He wasn't pleased.
-Olds launched a training program to get the 8th Tactical Fighter Wing pilots thinking and flying more tactically, de-

-Lodge decided on his own that he knew too much to risk being captured if shot down over hostile territory. manding his pilots think outside the restrictive rules that had constrained the 8th Wing.
+Olds launched a training program to get the 8th Tactical Fighter Wing pilots thinking and flying more tactically, demanding his pilots think outside the restrictive rules that had constrained the 8th Wing.
 Then he and Weapons Officer J.B.
 Stone developed a new concept of operations to make the North Vietnamese MiG-21s and MiG-17s come up and fight.